 Right outside your door, you get the convenience of Voodoo Doughnuts, Le Pigeon, Bunk Sandwiches and Sizzle Pie.
 Further afield, City State Diner serves up some mean breakfast plates with a signature bloody mary filled with your Basic 4 for a genuine liquid breakfast.
 Also don’t miss the nearby food cart pods that I found to be more eclectic than downtown.

 Loads of breweries, distillery row, and non-chain shopping are all a quick walk or do like a Portlander and grab a bike.
 Jupiter offers rentals so you can hit the city’s network of bike lanes in no time exploring Portland’s 58 breweries on pre-planned bike routes outlined in Hop in the Saddle.

 Check out the Jupiter’s ever changing packages like their “PDX Brews and Booze Experience”

-Photos courtesy of Mirbeau Inn & Spa and Steve Mirsky.
-Coverage made possible by participating in a sponsored visit.
+Photos courtesy of The Jupiter Hotel, Mosca, & Steve Mirsky.
+Coverage made possible by participating in a partially sponsored visit.